vctfence/scrapbee/AUTOMATION.md

 ## Automation

-Automation is a powerful feature that allows to programmatically create bookmarks or archives in Scrapyard or browse dedicated bookmarks from [iShell](https://gchristensen.github.io/ishell/) or your own extensions.
+Automation is a powerful feature that allows to programmatically create bookmarks and archives in Scrapyard or browse dedicated bookmarks from [iShell](https://gchristensen.github.io/ishell/) and your own extensions.
+For example, with this API you can import arbitrary content, automate TODO functionality, or create an interface to browse dedicated bookmarks you often use.

-Currently, automation is experimental in Scrapyard, and should be manually enabled from the automation settings page:
+Currently, automation is experimental in Scrapyard, and should be manually enabled from its settings page:
 **ext+scrapyard://automation**,
 which is not displayed at the main UI.
-Since Scrapyard knows about iShell, you do not need to enable automatin to use the code below from iShell commands.
+Because Scrapyard knows about iShell, you do not need to enable automation to use the code below from iShell commands.

 All automation features are implemented through the WebExtensions